fbpx

 You should plant them in mid-spring and make sure to plant more than one sunflower seed in each spot (usually two to four).
 They also like sunny spots (hence the name sunflower), so plan accordingly.
 They won’t do nearly as well if planted in the shade.

-Each direct seed cluster for one plant should be planted at least eighteen to twenty-four inches apart.
+Each planted seed cluster for one plant should be planted at least eighteen to twenty-four inches apart.
 If more than one seed sprouts at one spot, you can prune the ones that are smaller or too close to the other plants.

-How to grow Teddy Bear sunflowers
+How to grow Teddy Bear sunflower plants

 They usually don’t need fertilizer, so if they look like they’re growing healthy, then you don’t have to add anything extra to keep them going.